dimispapa/crag-leader/README.md

 - In the terminal, type "git clone", paste the copied URL, and press 'Enter'.
 - This will start the cloning process.

+### Heroku Worker Configuration
+- In addition to the web dyno, a worker dyno is configured to handle background processing.
+- The worker process is defined in the Procfile: `worker: python worker.py` in addition to `web: node index.js`.
+- To enable worker dynos, scale them using: `heroku ps:scale worker=1` or manage via the Heroku web interface.
+- The worker process runs independently of the web interface, preventing timeout issues during long-running operations, which is suitable for the data collection/scraping process.

 ### Credits
 - **Code Institute** - Full Stack Developer Course: Python material and Love-Sandwiches walkthrough.
 - [Geeksforgeeks.org](https://www.geeksforgeeks.org/): Helping to understand various python methods/concepts, including but not limited to: